Tackling air quality in Gateshead

 Charging clean air zones

-Following a court ruling, the government has placed a legal requirement on a number of councils across the country, including Newcastle, Gateshead and North Tyneside, to address air quality in certain locations.
+Following a court ruling, in March 2020 the government has placed a new legal requirement Newcastle and Gateshead to address air quality in certain locations.

 This means that we must implement measures which bring levels of pollution in the affected areas to within legal limits in the shortest possible time.